 Pupils have access to a wide range of after school clubs and sport specific training opportunities.
 Clubs are offered to all pupils, however some opportunities are targeted to ensure that specific groups of children are able to participate and benefit from the activities on offer.

 Sports Leaders are identified through the house captain system.
-They receive specific sports leader training and are given opportunities to develop and grow as leaders through a range of opportunities and responsibilities relating to house competitions.
+They receive specific sports leader training enabling them to develop and grow as leaders through a range of opportunities and responsibilities relating to house competitions.